yalmip/yalmip.github.io/_posts/2017-08-11-Extracting.md

       f: 0
 ````

-This model can also be obtained by using the 'savedebug' option which will create a file with the model, before calling the solver.
+This model can also be obtained by using the ''savedebug'' option which will create a file with the model, before calling the solver.

 ````matlab
 sdpvar x y